-The closeness and comfort of nursing a baby can make it a wonderful and unique experience.
-But for most nursing moms, the time comes when you need to be away from your baby -- for work, because of illness, or just for a night out to reconnect with your partner.
+The closeness and comfort of nursing your baby can be the most wonderful and unique experience.
+But for most nursing moms, the time comes when you need to be away from your little one -- for work, because of illness, or just for a night out to reconnect with your partner.
 At times like these, a breast pump is the nursing mom's lifesaver.

-But buying and starting to use a pump can also be intimidating.
+But buying and starting to use a pump can be daunting.
 How do you choose the one that's right for you?
 How can you be sure you're pumping correctly?
 How do you safely store and use pumped breast milk?
-From picking a pump to using it and storing breast milk, this guide can help you get off to a good start with your breast pump.
+This guide can answer those questions and help you get off to a good start.

-And it's not as difficult as you might think, says Diana West, an internationally board-certified lactation consultant (IBCLC) and co-author of the 8th edition of The Womanly Art of Breastfeeding, as well as The Breastfeeding Mother's Guide to Making More Milk.
+It may not be as hard as you think, says Diana West, an internationally board-certified lactation consultant.
 "You just have to find the right pump for you and learn techniques for getting the most milk with your pump," she says.
 "You almost have to make it a friend because, especially for working mothers, it's going to be with you a lot!"